- A B2B buyer’s journey has three distinct stages:

-If you sell to B2B buyers, it’s important you understand their needs through different stages of a B2B buyer’s journey.
-If you know what your B2B buyer is looking for, you can influence her decision by providing right information in the right context.
+It’s important you understand their needs through different stages of a B2B buyer’s journey.
+If you know what your outsourcing buyer is looking for, you can influence her decision by providing right information in the right context.

 A B2B prospect goes through multiple steps before buying a product or service.
 If the product is complex or expensive, the buying process will have more steps and it will take more time.
 If the product is simple or cheap, the buying process will be shorter and faster.

-B2B buyer’s journey also depends on the size of the business:
+IT outsourcing decisions also depend on the size of the business:

 - Large companies have complex buying processes with multiple checks and controls.
 They generally take longer to make decisions.